French initiative @tweets2rue reconnecting homeless Parisians via social media

 Six months later, Letourneux says the initiative has been a success.

-Beyond tweeting everyday, Patrick has also walked across France and written ablog
+Beyond tweeting everyday, Patrick has also walked across France and written a blog about his experiences.

 "I've met three of my followers.
 That's something I could not have imagined myself doing just on year ago."